 To make sure the provider has the appropriate safeguarding arrangements in place, we will follow the government's Keeping children safe during community activities, after-school clubs and tuition non-statutory guidance.
-This includes checking that they complete the essential pre-employment checks on their staff and that their staff are suitable to be around children.
+This includes checking that the provider has completed the essential preemployment checks on their staff and that their staff are suitable to be around children.
 Where appropriate, we will seek assurance and check their safeguarding policies and procedures, as well as establish what the arrangements are for the provider to liaise with our school on safeguarding matters.
 We will terminate our agreement with the provider if they do not follow the safeguarding requirements listed in the agreement.